 For instance, according to ISG, if you just take into account IT outsourcing contracts worth over $5m a year, globally there are nearly 3,000, worth over $270bn (£175bn).
 These stats are impressive, to say the least.

 Quality over costs

 Despite the obvious reasons mentioned in the previous paragraph, a company should always pay attention to the quality of outsourcing.
 In other words, one should never consider costs as the primary objective when outsourcing.
-As many negative reviews say, companies which declare “the lowest prices in the industry” as their main competitive advantage underperform and, subsequently, deliver unsatisfying results.
+As many negative reviews say, companies that declare “the lowest prices in the industry” as their main competitive advantage underperform and, subsequently, deliver unsatisfying results.

 This means that you will have to pay a lot more than expected just to get redo the unsatisfactory things.
 We are sure that you won’t be happy to deal with that.
 Thus, concentrate on your partner’s corporate values.
-Be sure to find out what technological innovation and expertise can your technological ally bring to your project.
+Be sure to find out what technological innovation and expertise can your technological ally brings to your project.